mlochbaum/BQN/doc/depth.md

         2‿1‿4 <¨⊸⊏ ↕3‿4‿5‿2
     [ [ 2 1 4 0 ] [ 2 1 4 1 ] ]

-## The Depth composition
+## The Depth modifier

-The Depth composition (`⚇`) is a generalization of Each that allows diving deeper into an array.
+The Depth 2-modifier (`⚇`) is a generalization of Each that allows diving deeper into an array.
 To illustrate it we'll use a shape `4‿3` array of lists of lists.

         ⊢ n ← <⎉1⍟2 4‿3‿2‿2⥊↕48
     ┌